-The second paper from our collaboration with the Ebbesen group describing how running a reaction between two appropriately-spaced mirrors can change its selectivity has appeared in Science.
-Congrats to Lucas from our lab and to all who participated from the Ebbesen group!
+The fourth paper from our collaboration with the Ebbesen group describes how running a reaction between two appropriately-spaced mirrors can change the stereoselectivity of a electrocyclic ring-opening reaction.
+The article has appeared in Angewandte Chemie.
+Congrats to Abhijit (first author) and Lucas from our group and also to all authors from the Ebbesen group!

 Abhijit thanks the EU for a H2020 Marie Skłodowska Curie Fellowship (project 792101)!

 Congrats to Florent Noel on successfully defending his thesis!
 He is the seventh PhD student to graduate from the group.
 Special thanks to jury members Prof. Philippe Belmont, Dr. Christophe Bour and Dr. Mihaela Gulea for being part of the jury, which was done partly in person and partly over Zoom.
 Unfortunately, no pot de thèse was possible due to the coronavirus pandemic, but we will have a real party as soon as it is feasible (hopefully by the summer)!

 Joseph has been awarded an ERC Consolidator Grant (2 million €)!
 The award will allow us to pursue our dream to create reaction networks that resemble biological metabolism.
 Informal inquiries regarding postdoctoral positions related to this project are encouraged at any time.

 A warm welcome to Quentin Dherbassy, who joins us from a prior postdoctoral appointment in Prof. David Procter’s group at the University of Manchester.
 Quentin will work with Dr. Kamila Muchowska on her efforts to explore the prebiotic origins and functions of biological cofactors.
 Welcome, Quentin!